Taliban say 'Islamic system' only way to Afghan peace, women's rights - RFI

 As the US military presses ahead to meet the September 11 deadline to complete the troop withdrawal, the Taliban have fought daily battles with government forces and claim to have captured 40 districts.

-The growing fear and uncertainty about the future has forced many Afghans to try and leave, including thousands of men and women who fear reprisals because they worked with foreign forces.
+The growing fear and uncertainty about the future have forced many Afghans to try and leave, including thousands of men and women who fear reprisals because they worked with foreign forces.

-Barardar called on Afghan youths to not leave the country, and also stressed that the Taliban will ensure that minorities, humanitarian organisations and diplomats had nothing to fear.
+Baradar called on Afghan youths to not leave the country, and also stressed that the Taliban would ensure that minorities, humanitarian organisations and diplomats had nothing to fear.

+The recent losses faced by government troops have forced President Ashraf Ghani to change his defence and interior ministers.

+On Saturday, he announced the changes and called on the Taliban to make a choice between peace and enmity with the government.

 © 2021 AFP